Forms (Discussion Drafts)

 The problem with these deeds is a political one.
 For most folks, their home was the only reason their estate would need to be probated, So they did a living trust to avoid probate.
 The death deed eliminated the main necessity for a living trust.
 So Nevada’s legislature came to the rescue of the Trust bar and provided, essentially, that the grantee of a death deed had to wait a year and a half before selling it.
 The justification given was that the death deed was being used to cheat creditors of the decedent.
 Unless your heirs plan to live in the home, or can afford to pay the mortgages, taxes and upkeep for 18 months, a death deed might not be your cup of tea.

 3 Real Estate

-There are lots and lots of forms of deed.
+There are lots and lots of forms of deeds, notes and other conveyancing-related documents.
 The following will give you some idea.

 Numerous other important forms can be found on the Nevada Real Estate Division’s website.

 4.1 Business entity forms

 Check out the Nevada Secretary of State’s forms Website.
 Secretary Cegavske has numerous forms, including corporate (articles of incorporation, initial list of officers, annual list of officers, etc), and similar forms for limited-liability companies, limited-liability partnerships, limited partnerships, and limited-liability limited partnerships, most of which can be downloaded.

 4.2 Uniform Commercial Code.
 Check out Secretary Cegavske’s UCC forms.

 4.3 Trademarks.
 Here again Secretary Cegavske has posted some forms designed to help you register your trademark in Nevada.